coachCindy/cindydk-6cf1b/content/pages/thank-you.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
-      Thank you for contacting me.
+      Thank you for reaching out to me.
 I will get back in touch with you soon.
-Have a great day!
+      Have a great day - it's your life!
     actions:
       - label: Back to homepage
         url: /